 The Netflow v5 Adapter is used to handle Netflow v5 payloads received and parsed by by the Netflow v5 UDP Parser.
 Flows are decoded from the messages into the canonical flow format and are published to the flow repository

-Class Name org.opennms.netmgt.telemetry.protocols.netflow.adapter.netflow5.Netflow5Adapter ------------ ---
+Class Name org.opennms.netmgt.telemetry.protocols.netflow.adapter.netflow5.Netflow5Adapter Class Name or groupe in meaning of the control

 This adapter does not currently have any configurable parameters.